Ofovwe-Zita-Adjekota/My-first-data-analysis-repository/README.md

 -----
 # Data Sourcing
 ### The data was scraped from COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University.
-It is a CSV file but was used directly from the web.
+It is a CSV file and was used directly from the web.
 -----
 # Data Transformation
 ### The data was transformed using Microsoft Excel for cleaning, analyzing and also visualizing.